graphql/graphql-scalars/scalars/contributed/andimarek/date-time.md

 This scalar represents a “date-time” as specified in section 5.6 of RFC 3339.

-The other productions in section 5.6 are only used to support "date-time" but never stand alone for this Scalar.
+The other productions in section 5.6 are only used to support "date-time" but never stand alone for this scalar.

 **Non-optional exact milliseconds**